iStreamPlanet/github-actions/build-workspace-matrix/README.md

 **Required** The GitHub API token to use.

-### `workspace_globs`
+### `workspaces`

-**Required** A whitespace-separated list of globs representing specific workspaces.
+**Required** A newline-separated list of globs representing specific workspaces.

-### `dependency_globs`
+### `global_dependencies`

-A whitespace-separated list of globs representing dependencies of each workspace.
+A newline-separated list of globs representing dependencies of each workspace.
 If any of the dependencies have changed then all workspaces will be returned.

 ## Outputs